louisheath/nodejs-course/notes.md

 Highlight text and hit Cmd+fn+F2 to select and simultaneously edit all identical strings within file.

 Visual studio provides 'Format Document' on right click.
 So for example you can change indentation type, reformat and it is all sorted.

+## Other

+push a subfolder to heroku with

+`git subtree push --prefix subfolder heroku master`